DovetailSoftware/dovetail-bootstrap/readme.md

 ### Optional - Schema update

-The authentication token feature for bootstrap APIs require a schema change.
+The authentication token feature for bootstrap APIs requires a schema change.
 Yes we have automation for that!
 If you have [Dovetail Schema Editor](http://www.dovetailsoftware.com/dovetail-schema-editor) installed all you have to do is:

 ```rake setup:apply_schemascripts```